 Today’s artificial variants are extremely authentic and whilst they don’t offer the sweet fragrances real blooms do, they work well to bulk up an otherwise subtle Christmas bouquet.

 You may even wish to use artificial flowers for smaller displays and real flowers for your main event.

 Asides from creating a centre piece using an array of real blooms, there are other unique ways to introduce blooms into your festive decor scheme.

 One such idea includes adding a single rose to place names on the table – friends and family can even take this home as a gift.

 Another idea includes investing a series of glass bells.
 Place a rose and Christmas ornament (these can be tailored to each guest) on the plate and cover with the glass bell.

-Alternatively, tuck a small piece of holly or fern into napkin holders – asides from offering an intense fragrance, they’ll add instant festive cheer and colour to the white backdrop of a table cloth.
+Alternatively, tuck a small piece of holly or fern into napkin holders – asides from offering an intense fragrance, they’ll add instant festive cheer and color to the white backdrop of a tablecloth.

-As well as adding Christmas cheer to bouquets through the use of ornaments, including baubles, berries and candy, festively themed fruit is also a great idea.
-Using a mix of dried fruits and nuts, in the shape of oranges and lemons, almonds and walnuts, will add both colour and depth to a traditional Christmas bouquet.
+As well as adding Christmas cheer to bouquets through the use of ornaments, including baubles, berries, and candy, festively themed fruit is also a great idea.
+Using a mix of dried fruits and nuts, in the shape of oranges and lemons, almonds and walnuts, will add both color and depth to a traditional Christmas bouquet.